Last Updated on November 18, 2022 by Audrey Scott

 This backpack is light, comfortable, and durable.
 However, there were a couple of things that could use improvement like the trekking pole storage, outside zipper to the brain was not the most convenient, it could have used more outside compartments, and it could have included a cover.
 But, in terms of comfort and size this is a great backpack.
 Buy on Amazon | Buy on REI (48-liter) | Buy on Backcountry.com (38-liter)

 We got our shell at the first albergue we stayed at in Irun.
 There was a pile of shells with a donation basket next to it.
 Otherwise, it's possible to find them at churches, shops or other accommodation along the way.

-We found the regular-sized packing cubes a bit bulky for the dimensions of our backpack.
+We found the regular-sized packing cubes that we usually use on our trips a bit bulky for the dimensions of our backpack.
 Instead, we used a combination of:

 - Hoboroll Compression Stuff Sack: Dan found the divided sections for the basics – socks, underwear, shirts, etc. — really useful for organizing and finding clothes.
 Then, you can compress it all to take up less space in your pack and put a plastic bag around it to keep it dry.

 - Ziploc Bags (gallon-sized): Simple, low tech and cheap.
 I used a ziploc bag for my extra day clothes and a separate one for my night clothes.
 Not only did they keep things protected and dry in case of rain, but I was pleasantly surprised by how much air compressed out when “zipping” them.
 Also useful for carrying toiletries in case something leaks.
 Bring extra in case holes emerge.